Human Resources Department Mission Statement

 The HR Office manages the workers’ compensation program along with the City’s TPA (Third Party Administrator).
 The City strives to maintain a safe and comfortable workplace, but with the physical nature of police, fire, and public works duties, occasional work injuries will occur.
 By working closely with affected employees and treatment providers, we can help the employee return sooner and reduce a number of associated costs.

 The HR Office also coordinates risk management training for supervisory employees and works closely with the EDD (Employment Development Department) regarding disability and unemployment claims.

-The City of Albany is an Equal Opportunity Employer and does not discriminate on the basis of race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age (40 or older), disability or genetic information.
+The City of Albany is an Equal Opportunity Employer and does not discriminate on the basis of race, color, creed, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age (40 or older), disability or genetic information.